devfleet/awesome-eve/README.md

 * [GESI](https://github.com/Blacksmoke16/GESI) - Google Sheets script to interact with ESI.
 * [Eve Fleet Simulator](https://evefleetsimulator.com/) - Simulate fleet PvP and compare/analyse fits and hulls.
 * [EVE Workbench](https://www.eveworkbench.com/) - EVE Workbench is a web based tool for the EVE community, allowing players to browse the market, create haul routes and browse & share fittings.
-* [eve-calendars.com](https://www.eve-calendars.com) - Convenient out-of-game access to character's calendar.
-Allows players to use their favourite calendar app on the desktop or mobile as also see events in their preferred time zone.
 * [EVEMissioneer](https://evemissioneer.com) - An EVE Online agent finder and explorer with optional SSO standings integration.
 Includes Faction Warfare stats and leaderboards.
 * [JitaCalendar](https://www.jita.space/calendar) - Web-based Eve calendar client.
 API requests done client-side; no server storage.
 * [Abyss Tracker](https://abysstracker.com) - A loot tracker specifically for the Abyss Runners in EVE Online.
 Share your runs and analyze them.
 Its connected to EVE Workbench for the fits.